tmhglnd/mercury/docs/02-instrument.md

 ## out

-Replaces the `pan()` method for Synth and Sample.
 Set the channel output for the midi-note to be send to.

 **arguments**